Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version of November 9, 2022.
+   In configuration settings of the ChakraCore JS engine was added one new property - `AllowReflection` (default `false`).

    =============
    DOCUMENTATION